 RELATED: Inside the New Bronx Children's Museum Now Open in the South Bronx

 Brooklyn Children's Museum's Totally Tots is a play space unto itself.
 Photo courtesy of the museum

 A major family favorite, this hands-on tot spot features interactive stations for a range of ages, from the preschoolers-only Totally Tots area to the vibrant World Brooklyn exhibit, featuring replicas of well-known local businesses.

 Membership: There are a variety of family memberships with different benefits.
-However, if you go for the least expensive option, $130 gets you free general admission for a year for two adults and four kids.
-Opt for the Passport-level membership for $195 and you'll be able to visit the new SPARK play space in Dumbo, too.
+The Explorer Membership is $175 and gets you free general admission for a year for two adults and four kids.
+Opt for the higher-level membership for $250 for additional benefits.

-Payoff: A family of four must visit three times in a year to make it worthwhile.
+Payoff: A family of four must visit four times a year to make the Explorer Membership worthwhile.

 Children’s Museum of Manhattan – Upper West Side

 Always abuzz with activity, this children’s museum offers five floors of exploration, including the PlayWorks level, featuring a pretend fire truck, grocery store, art area, sand table, and play structure.